Claude Code

 Section titled “Included Skills”The plugin provides two skills:

-/dotsecenv:secrets — CLI Operations
+/dotsecenv:secrets: CLI Operations

-/dotsecenv:secenv — File Interpretation
+/dotsecenv:secenv: File Interpretation

-Section titled “/dotsecenv:secenv — File Interpretation”Teaches Claude how to work with .secenv files:
+Section titled “/dotsecenv:secenv: File Interpretation”Teaches Claude how to work with .secenv files:

 - Parse

-.secenvsyntax — plain variables (KEY=value), secret references (KEY={dotsecenv},KEY={dotsecenv/prod::SECRET}), and quoted values - Resolve vault paths — reads your dotsecenv config to find vaults, understanding that relative paths like
+.secenvsyntax: plain variables (KEY=value), secret references (KEY={dotsecenv},KEY={dotsecenv/prod::SECRET}), and quoted values - Resolve vault paths: reads your dotsecenv config to find vaults and understands that relative paths like

-.dotsecenv/vaultresolve relative to the.secenvfile’s directory - Debug loading issues — checks if referenced secrets exist in reachable vaults, verifies file ownership/permissions, and explains ancestor loading behavior
+.dotsecenv/vaultresolve against the.secenvfile’s directory - Debug loading issues: checks if referenced secrets exist in reachable vaults, verifies file ownership and permissions, and explains ancestor loading behavior

 - Create